chunk1t/notion-stock-api/README.md

 ## Features

-- 🤖 Automated daily price updates at 7 AM
+- 🤖 Automated daily price updates at 7 AM MYT
 - 📈 Support for both stocks and cryptocurrencies
 - 📊 Integration with Notion database
 - 📝 Detailed logging